thanuj10/Nokia-Debloater/README.md

 > No you will not.

 5. Are there possibilities of bricking my device?
-> Yes, But it's rare and you need not be worried because I will test every version before releasing it on GitHub.
+> Yes, But it's very rare and you need not be worried because I will test every version before releasing it on GitHub.

 ## TO-Do List